 Does it seem like there is no right of privacy for any person involved in a criminal proceeding?

-The important thing is that you attend your trial when the bail bondsman in Santa Rosa pays your bail, and not skip bail.
+The important thing is that you attend your trial when the bail bondsman pays your bail, and not skip bail.
 If you do this, no further inquiry needs to be made into the details of your bail bond or any other further details of your financial solvency.
 Unless these matters are relevant to the legal proceedings of the case you are involved in, you have a right to keep these matters private, and to be left alone regarding further inquiry into your personal financial status.